kubescape/kubescape/httphandler/README.md

-# Run kubescape as a microservice
+# Kubescape HTTP Handler Package

 > This is a beta version, we might make some changes before publishing the official Prometheus support